 - The Policy for PwDs envisages on giving financial support to women with disabilities so that they may hire services to look after their children.
 This bias affects women as well.
-So, a differently abled man who may be the sole breadwinner for his family, don’t get this benefit, and his wife may need to work as a domestic laborer in others house to hire such services.
+So, a differently-abled man who may be the sole breadwinner for his family, don’t get this benefit, and his wife may need to work as a domestic labourer in others house to hire such services.

 - 1% rebate for disabled women for all National Scheduled Caste Finance Development Corporation (NSFDC) schemes.

 - Special 2% rebate for disabled women for all schemes of National Handicapped Finance and Development Corporation (NHFDC).

 - 25% budgetary allocation earmarked for women with disability un ADIP scheme.